Maryland Circuit Courts: Jurisdiction

 In tort or contract cases for money damages where the amount in controversy exceeds $30,000, the Circuit Courts have exclusive original jurisdiction.
 The Circuit Courts share concurrent jurisdiction with the District Courts in such cases where the amount in controversy exceeds $5,000 but is less than $30,000.
-However, if the amount in controversy exceeds $15,000, either party may remove an action filed in District Court to the Circuit Court by demanding a jury trial.
+However, if the amount in controversy exceeds $25,000, either party may remove an action filed in District Court to the Circuit Court by demanding a jury trial.
 The District Court has exclusive jurisdiction in contract and tort cases for money damages where the amount in controversy is less than $5,000.

 In criminal cases, the Circuit Courts generally have exclusive original jurisdiction over felonies (with many exceptions).
 They share concurrent original jurisdiction in misdemeanor cases in which the penalty may be confinement for three years or more or a fine of $2,500 or more, and in certain felony cases.
 A criminal defendant may remove the case to Circuit Court by demanding a jury trial in any case in which the defendant is so entitled.

 Dockets

 By rule, each of the Circuit Courts is required to have a differentiated case management plan "for the prompt and efficient scheduling and disposition of actions[.]"
 Such plans vary by jurisdiction, but include the classification of cases by complexity and priority, to be assigned to particular scheduling "tracks" based on that classification.
 Consistent with applicable court rule, the Circuit Courts have endeavored to make their differentiated case management plans as similar as possible; in practice, however, the plans do vary somewhat among the Circuit Courts.

-One noteworthy aspect of Maryland's differentiated case management system is the introduction of the Business and Technology Case Management Program – the first of its kind in the United States – for civil cases involving complex business or technology issues.
+One noteworthy aspect of Maryland's differentiated case management system is the introduction of the Business and Technology Case Management Program (BTCMP) – the first of its kind in the United States – for civil cases involving complex business, commercial, or technology issues.
+The rule creating this track was promulgated in 2003, making Maryland one of the earliest states with a business court.
+That rule has been amended to provide greater clarity to the BTCMP's jurisdiction.
 The program includes a special designated "track" for business and technology cases within Maryland's differentiated case management system; procedures to assign such cases to the program, including special assignment of such cases to judges specially trained in issues concerning business and technology; and alternative dispute resolution proceedings by mediators specially trained in business and technology issues.
 Such cases may be placed into the program by request of the plaintiff upon filing the case; upon a subsequent request by any of the parties; or by court order.

 Maryland also permits the parties in civil cases to request assignment of their case to a Complex Science or Medical Case Management Program, which, if granted, results in the case being assigned to a judge who has received training from the Advanced Science and Technology Adjudication Resource Center, Inc. (ASTAR).